gasche/zoo/theories/persistent/PLAN.md

   ALEX: perhaps, leaving it for now.

 - extend `undo` with a correct update of the ρg in addition to the ρv.
+  ALEX: Don't know what you mean.
+Ignoring for now.

 - The map-model M returns a (ref_loc -> val) mapping for each node.
 Complement it with a new MG which returns